 It's important to get the correct accessory for the Ring Video Doorbell you have.
 There are several different models.
 If you need to verify the name of your doorbell, click here to find the information in the Ring app.

-If you're installing my Ring Doorbell on a house with aluminum siding or in a house where the door is atop a set of stairs you can use a wedge kit to properly position my Ring Video Doorbell to catch visitor motion but minimize "false positive" motion alerts such as cars in the street.
+If you're installing my Ring doorbell on a house with aluminum siding or in a house where the door is atop a set of stairs you can use a Wedge Kit to properly position my Ring Video Doorbell to catch visitor motion but minimise "false positive" motion alerts such as cars in the street.

 Click here for more information on motion detection and proper placement for your Ring Video Doorbell.

 Your ring Video doorbell "sees" the world in two ways.
 First through a camera that has a very wide view of the world as illustrated below:

 Second, through a network of "PIR" or passive infrared sensors that the Ring doorbell uses for motion detection.
 In the illustration below you can see that the motion sensors have a much more focused field-of-view than the camera and that this view is pointed downward to catch motion (as much as possible) within five to 30 feet of the Ring doorbell and exclude motion sources outside that range.